ArctosDB/documentation-wiki/_how_to/How-to-organize-Issues.markdown

 layout: default_toc
 ---

-# The Arctos Working Group Playbook
+# How To Organize GitHub Issues

 ## Community